 Roasting Peanuts

-I've used raw peanuts with skin so roasting is required.
-You can also use the roasted unsalted peanuts in which case roasting (steps 1-4) can be skipped.
+I've used raw peanuts with the skin on, so roasting is required.
+You can also use the roasted unsalted peanuts, in which case roasting (steps 1-4) can be skipped.

 1 - Heat a pan on medium-low heat, add the peanuts, and dry roast them until they are slightly golden, crunchy, and aromatic.

 2 - Turn off the heat and allow it to cool completely.
-I leave mine in the pan for another 15-30 minutes and stir in between to prevent peanuts from burning.
-Then transfer on a plate to cool completely.
+I leave mine in the pan for another 15-30 minutes and stir in between to prevent the peanuts from burning.
+Then transfer to a plate to cool completely.

 3 - Peel the skin off by rubbing the peanuts between your palms (it's easier to do so after roasting).
-Store them in an airtight container until ready to use.
-This can be done ahead of time.
+Store them in an airtight container until you are ready to use them.
+This can be done in advance.

 Soaking and Prepping Sabudana